FAQ & The Story

 As I started to learn more about gardening I learned more about how important it was to "close the loop."
 As we harvest food from the garden we are also taking the nutrients that the plant used to make those vegetables and fruit.
 Any scraps from the kitchen should be sent back to the garden via compost.
 Worms allow me to compost my food scraps even through winter.

 When I became a Father, I realized that I wanted my daughter to grow up learning about how important the growth of food is.
 How much work goes into that plate of spaghetti and meatballs, or even that small salad one eats for lunch.
-Knowing how the importance of growing food, how it grows is part of what a parents job is all about.
+Knowing the importance of growing food, and how it grows, is part of what a parent's job is all about.
 Also, I get to give my child one of the weirdest pets on the block.
-We can also increase the sense of community with our child, counting on neighbors to bring food scraps, or picking up neighbors' old pumpkins to feed to the worms, one of their favorite treats in the fall.
+We can also increase the sense of community with our child, counting on neighbors to bring food scraps, or picking up neighbors' old pumpkins to feed to the worms — one of their favorite treats in the fall.

 The numbers you're referring to, such as 1-0-0, are typically seen in fertilizer labels and represent the N-P-K ratio, which stands for Nitrogen (N), Phosphorus (P), and Potassium (K).
 These numbers indicate the percentage by weight of each nutrient present in the fertilizer.